The Cartels and Leniency Review: Italy

 i Recent enforcement records

-To date, in the course of 2020 the IAA initiated four cartel proceedings (as many as those initiated in 2019) while three cartel cases were concluded.
-This compares to nine cartel decision adopted in 2019.
+In the course of 2021, the IAA initiated five cartel proceedings (as many as were initiated in 2019) while two cartel cases were concluded.
+This compares with three cartel decisions adopted in 2020.

 ii Recent trends and possible developments

 Following the IAA proposal submitted on 23 March 2021, the government adopted the Draft Law on 4 November and included it in the National Recovery and Resilience Plan among the urgent measures.
 It now has to be approved by Parliament to become law.
 With regard to cartels, the Draft Law will introduce into the IAL the settlement instrument (i.e., a procedure, already existing at EU level, allowing investigated companies to benefit from a 10 per cent reduction in fine in cases of full cooperation and admission of liability during the proceedings) and further strengthens the IAA's inspection powers (notably, even outside the opening of a formal investigation).

 Moreover, as noted above, the IAL Amendment entered into force in December 2021.
 This includes far-reaching reforms, inter alia, to the IAA's enforcement powers, including in particular house searches, higher fines (not only for companies but also now for individuals) in cases of non-compliance during investigations, periodic penalty payments for non-compliance with IAA fines or orders and enhanced coordination with other NCAs in cross-border investigations and enforcement.